Lactaid Pills: A Solution To Lactose Intolerance?

 Studies

-• In a 2010 study, the active ingredient in Lactase pills (tilactase) was compared to a probiotic supplement (Lactobacillus reuteri) and placebo.
-When given to lactose intolerant people, the lactase pills sharply improved gastrointestinal symptoms.
-Further, they improved these symptoms more significantly than Lactobacillus did (12).
+- In a randomized controlled trial published in 2010, the active ingredient in Lactaid pills was compared to a probiotic supplement (Lactobacillus reuteri) and a placebo.
+When given to lactose-intolerant individuals, the lactase pills significantly improved gastrointestinal symptoms.
+Further, they proved more effective in improving these symptoms than Lactobacillus did (21).

 Lactaid Pills: Web MD User Reviews

-Based on a total of 59 user reviews on Web MD, Lactaid Pills received the following rating out of 5 (14).
+As of December 2023, based on a total of 106 user reviews on Web MD, Lactaid Pills received the following rating out of 5 (23).

 As we can see, the ratings for satisfaction and effectiveness are not especially reassuring.
-Looking through the comments, many users experience side effects such as sickness.
+Perusing the comments, many users claim to have experienced side effects such as sickness.

-However, others say that the pill has been a great help and allowed them to eat what they want.
-In general, it’s a mixed bag of reviews.
+However, others report that the pill has been a great help and enabled them to consume what they want.
+In general, it presents a mixed bag of reviews.

 Amazon User Reviews

-On the other hand, Lactaid pills gain a much higher score on Amazon with a rating of 4.6/5 (disclosure: affiliate link).
+Lactaid pills achieve a much higher score on Amazon, currently holding a rating of 4.6/5.

 Side Effects: Are Lactaid Pills Safe?